 The online EE process is also available for adults to apply for full BadgerCare Plus benefits for children.
 EE identification cards are included on the bottom portion of the enrollment notice that is printed out and provided to the member after the online enrollment process is completed.
 This temporary identification card is different, since providers may see more than one child listed if multiple children in one household are enrolled through EE.
-However; each child will receive his or her own ForwardHealth card after the application is submitted.
+However, each child will receive his or her own ForwardHealth card after the application is submitted.

 Each member who is enrolled through EE will receive a ForwardHealth card usually within three business days after the EE application is submitted and approved.
-To ensure children and pregnant women receive needed services in a timely manner, providers should accept the printed paper EE cards for children and either the printed paper EE card or the beige identification cards for pregnant women as proof of enrollment for the dates providers are encouraged to keep a photocopy of the card.
+To ensure children and pregnant women receive needed services in a timely manner, providers should accept the printed paper EE cards for children and either the printed paper EE card or the beige identification cards for pregnant women as proof of enrollment for the dates provided on the cards.
+Providers may use Wisconsin's EVS to verify enrollment for DOS after those printed on the card.
+Providers are encouraged to keep a photocopy of the card.